jawher-Mansour/ScanTech_Web_Test/TEST.md

-Build a stock management using .NET & mongodb/MYSQL  web application with the following requirements:
+Build a stock management using .NET & MYSQL  web application with the following requirements:

 **Manager**